 Quotes from: Why Atheism?
 Just about everyone is an atheist when it comes to other gods — the gods that other people believe in or that nobody believes in anymore.

 I’m an atheist about all gods because there's no reliable evidence for any god, or even for Jesus.
 There is also extensive evidence that Jesus and all gods are fictional characters — myths created mainly by primitive people who had little understanding of how our universe operates.
 We all like myths and other stories, but we don't have to believe them.

+The Improbability of God.
 The Improbability of God by Richard Dawkins from Free Inquiry, Volume 18, Number 3.

 The only religious groups comparable to atheists in general religious knowledge are Jews and Mormons.
 Atheists even know more about Christianity than American Christians.
 I find this totally predictable, because most atheists today (this may not be true a generation from now) were raised in some religious tradition and found it wanting.
-The Spirited Atheist: Atheists know more about religion than the religious - On Faith at washingtonpost.com
+An Atheist Manifesto.
 Update: (2/08/2006 1:35 p.m.